Inera-Software/Beta-V1/README.md

 ## How to Operate the Application

 1.  **Sign Up**:
-    - The application provides two distinct sign-up paths: **Industrialist & Admins** and **Employees & Workers**.
+    - The application provides sign-up paths for both **Industrialist & Admins** and **Employees & Workers**.
-    - **Admins** go through a detailed, multi-step setup process to configure the company profile, including personal, existence, and financial information.
-This can be done manually or with the help of an AI assistant.
+    - **Admins** go through a detailed, multi-step setup process to configure the company profile.
     - **Employees** have a simpler sign-up process requiring a User ID and password.

 2.  **Main Dashboard**:
     - After signing in, you land on the main dashboard.
     - Here, you can **upload your business data files**.
-    - Once uploaded, you can **generate AI insights** to get a quick summary of your data.
+    - Once uploaded, you can generate insights and visualize your data.
     - From the dashboard, you can **proceed to the detailed analytics suite** to explore the data further.

 3.  **Analytics Suite**: